uwgraphics/stampede/README.md

 Before following the steps in this tutorial, please ensure that all of these dependencies listed above are installed!

-Using the stampede solver involves three steps:
+Using the stampede solver involves four steps:

+1. First, run the following command:
+<pre> rosrun stampede create_relaxedik_path.py  </pre>

+This will create a file in the Stampede/Config folder called relaxedik_path that will contain the path to the relaxed_ik package src folder.
+Note that this step only has to be done once.
+Once this file is in place on your system, it does not have to be created again (unless the relaxed_ik package is moved).

-1. First, we have to specify the end-effector path that the robot should try to follow.
+2. Next, we have to specify the end-effector path that the robot should try to follow.
 To do this, place a file in the Stampede/InputMotions folder with the following format:

       time;ee_goal_position.x,ee_goal_position.y,ee_goal_position.z;ee_goal_quaternion.w,ee_goal_quaternion.x,ee_goal_quaternion.y,ee_goal_quaternion.z

   Here, time corresponds to the time point (in seconds) that the robot should pass through the corresponding end effector       pose goal, and ee_goal_position.[] and ee_goal_quaternion.[] correspond to the position and orientation goal components       that the end-effector should try to achieve at that time.
 NOTE: the position and orientation goals are represented           RELATIVE to the initial state specified in the robot info file in the relaxed_ik package.
 For example, a position goal of   [0,0,0] and orientation goal of [1,0,0,0] would correspond to the robot's end-effector exhibiting the same pose as the       robot's end-effector in its initial state.

-2. Next,
+3. Next, set the relevant parameters in the stampede.launch folder (in the launch folder at the top level of the package), and start the solver using the following command:

+<pre> roslaunch stampede stampede.launch  </pre>

+The parameters in this file are:
+-robot_info_file  (this corresponds to the info_file_name for a particular robot platform set up in the relaxed_ik pacakage) -input_motion_file  (this correspond to the name of the task file specified in step 2 above) -scaling_factor (this value uniformly scales up the trajectory points specfieid in step 2 above.
+Note that this scaling only applies to the position goals and not the orientation goals)